Mask

 • Students to learn and create products using more advanced construction processes involving equipment and machinery building on the skills acquired in Year 7

-• Students are able to recall and apply the key words, sources and origins, different materials and their working properties
+• Students are able to recall and apply the key words, sources and origins, different materials and their working properties.

-• Students to demonstrate a wider range of making and finishing skills to create more complex products
+• Students to demonstrate a wider range of making and finishing skills to create more complex products.

-Examples of Practical Work:
+Examples Of Practical Work:

 Year 9

-• Understand the use of tolerances to make products to a high quality
+• Understand the use of tolerances to make products to a high quality.

 • Learning about skills to make products using mechanical and electronic systems in different materials in Textiles, Resistant Materials, Graphics and CAD/CAM

-• Learning about the design cycle to complete the iterative design process
+• Learning about the design cycle to complete the iterative design process.

-• Students will continue to apply and develop the principles of health and safety in Design and Technology independently whilst making unique products
+• Students will continue to apply and develop the principles of health and safety in Design and Technology independently whilst making unique products.

 • Students to learn and create products using multi-media construction processes involving equipment and machinery building on the skills acquired in Year 8